 For smart charging or smart electrolysis electricity, records demonstrating the quantity of electricity dispensed during each hour for the latest quarter.

-The following information shall be submitted with applications for any hydrogen Lookup Table pathways:

-Submittal of the fuel pathway applicant attestation letter affirms that the applicant has reviewed and understood the pathway conditions described in the Lookup Table Pathways -- Technical Support Documentation specified in section 95488.5(e), and attests that their actual physical pathway is consistent with the Lookup Table pathway in the areas listed in 95488.5(a).
-Any exceptions, whether likely to result in a higher or lower CI, must be noted in the attestation letter.

-The completed NREL National Fuel Cell Technology Evaluation Center's Hydrogen Station Infrastructure Data Template covering three months of operation, if available, is required.

-The following information must be submitted with all Lookup Table pathway applications for renewable hydrogen:

-Contracts and invoices meeting the requirements of 95488.8(h), or 95488.8(i), are required to substantiate type and source of renewable input used to produce the fuel.

 Completeness Check for Lookup Table Fuel Pathway Applications.
 For the Lookup Table pathways listed in 95488.1(b)(2)(A) through (F), the Executive Officer will evaluate submitted information for completeness.
 The Executive Officer shall contact the applicant regarding any lack of required information or clarification of submitted information.
-If the fuel pathway applicant does not provide a satisfactory response to address the request within 15 business days, the Executive Officer will reject the pathway application.
+If the fuel pathway applicant does not provide a satisfactory response to address the request within 14 days, the Executive Officer will reject the pathway application.
 Applicants whose applications are rejected may submit a new application that addresses deficiencies highlighted during the earlier review.

 Updates to Electricity Pathways.